West Australian Music Industry Awards: Industry voted awards

-2004 Awards
+2004

-2005 Awards
+2005

 The 2005 WAMi Awards were held on Tuesday 22 February 2005, hosted by Triple J's Robbie Buck.
 The WAMi Awards were held in the beautiful outdoor setting of the Beck's Verandah, at the Perth Concert Hall.
-The stars were shining as award winners were presented their WAMi cakes.
-Jebediah, Carus, The Kill Devil Hills, Red Jezebel, Dom Mariani and the Majestic Kelp and The Panda Band performed live at the ceremony.
-Inductees into the WAM Hall of Fame were Bon Scott (AC/DC), Martin Clarke and Dave Hole.
+The stars were shining as award winners were presented with their WAMi cakes.
+Jebediah, Carus, The Kill Devil Hills, Red Jezebel, Dom Mariani, the Majestic Kelp, and The Panda Band performed live at the ceremony.
+Inductees into the WAM Hall of Fame were Bon Scott (AC/DC), Martin Clarke, and Dave Hole.